PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/resolvers/AgendaItem/categories/variables/categories.md

 The parent object representing the agenda item.
 It contains a list of category IDs associated with it.

+## Returns

+A promise that resolves to an array of category documents found in the database.
+These documents represent the categories associated with the agenda item.

 ## See

  - AgendaCategoryModel - The model used to interact with the categories collection in the database.